Withings, one of the pioneers of the wearable tech industry, is now officially dead. Say hello to Nokia.

 To mark the occasion, Nokia announced two new digital health products – the Nokia Body scale and Nokia BPM+.
 The original Withings Body has now been renamed to Body+ and Nokia is still selling the popular Body Cardio scale.

 Nokia’s new scale is essentially a less expensive version of the Body+ and Body Cardio scales.
-It is available now for $60 (via on Amazon or Nokia) and provides information on weight, body fat % and daily weather forecast.
+It is available now for $60 (check price on Amazon) and provides information on weight, body fat % and daily weather forecast.

 There is also personalised coaching and nutrition tracking with MyFitnessPal.
 Information for up to 8 users is synced via WiFi and Bluetooth with the newly designed Nokia Health Mate app for iOS and Android.
 The app now offers more streamlined navigation and unique coaching programs.